mohamedayman2030/Finding-Lane-Lines-on-the-Road/README.md

 The steps to finding the Lane Lines
 ---
 to find the Lane Lines I applied multiple steps:
-1. I converted the images into Gray scale because it's easier to detect edges [!gray](https://i.ibb.co/ZWFWyxj/index.png)
+1. I converted the images into Gray scale because it's easier to detect edges.
+[!gray](https://i.ibb.co/ZWFWyxj/index.png)
 2. I applied Gaussian blur to remove the noise from the image
 3. then I applied canny function to detect edges on the image